cambs-repeaters/cambridgerepeaters.net/rally.md

 title: CRG Rally
 permalink: /events/rally/
 ---
-The 2025 Cambridgeshire Repeater Group Rally will be held on Sunday 27th April, 2025.
+The 2025 Cambridgeshire Repeater Group Rally was held on Sunday 27th April, 2025 - thanks everyone!

+2026 details will be announced later this year.

 The rally is held annually at Foxton Village Hall, Hardman Road, Foxton, Cambridge, Cambs, CB22 6RN.